 good morning loves I’m hella deep in studying for two exams tomorrow and an essay due in 2 days 👩🏽💻📝 so I’m just dropping in to say hello hope y’all are well ~ if you’re also working on assignments and exams as well good luck! you got this 💪🏼✨ otherwise I hope you have a good week! what’s one thing getting you through the week? 😊

 But, more important than that are smaller, easily achievable goals.
 We all work differently, and have different challenges, so these targets will be different for each of us.
 For some people, a great small objective might be finishing a certain amount of words of an essay.
-For others, one might be getting out of bed.
-Either way, they really help to keep you feeling successful and happy to carry on working hard.
+For others, it might be getting out of bed.
+Either way, small goals can help to keep you feeling successful and happy to carry on working hard.

 3. Reward Yourself

 Taking some time out to reward yourself for a job well done can give you some needed time to reflect on your work and why you started it in the first place.
 And, if you have trouble starting projects, it gives a great reason to get going on that all-important assignment.